juancastillo0/leto/README.md

 ```

-With this implementaton and given the following queries:
+With this implementation and given the following queries:

 ```graphql
 query getModelsWithNested {